cmpi66/artix-full-disk-encrypted-uefi/README.md

 ```

-## afterward if you used a simple password just to get things up and running
+## Afterward if you used a simple password just to get things up and running

 ```
 cryptsetup luksChangeKey /dev/nvme0n1p2